Have A Happy Fourth Of July

 It was notable, because that was the only holiday when we weren't working.
 Thanksgiving, Christmas and New Year's were times of football and basketball.
 Football had begun by Labor Day.
 Baseball didn't end until Memorial Day.
 So Independence Day came to be the favorite holiday of those of us who worked in the athletics department.

 Independence Day, like many holidays, is mostly about family and fun.
-That has been the case for us this weekend.
-Boating and grilling and chatting, and kids in the water from morning until night, and then fireworks.
+That has been the case for us this week.
+Boating and grilling and chatting, and kids in the water from morning until night, and then tonight—possible because we had two big rains at Yellow Creek this week—we'll have fireworks.

 I think we all know that as we celebrate it with a day of fun.